 This bill amends the New Hampshire Trust Code to enhance the governance of trusts by introducing several key changes.
 Firstly, it prohibits beneficiaries from removing a fiduciary and replacing them with a relative or subordinate, unless specific conditions are met, such as the fiduciary's discretionary power being limited by an ascertainable standard.
-Additionally, the bill expands the definition of who may be considered a fiduciary, which now includes trust advisors and protectors, and it repeals previous limitations on trustees who are also beneficiaries, thereby allowing them greater flexibility in managing trust distributions.
+Additionally, the bill expands the definition of who may be considered a fiduciary, which now includes trust advisors and protectors, and it repeals previous limitations on trustees who are also beneficiaries, thereby allowing them greater flexibility in their roles.

 Statutes affected: Introduced: 564-B:8-814, 564-B:8-815, 564-B:8-818